UW ACE Chapter

 The purpose of the club is to gather University of Waterloo students, staff, faculty and members of the UW community at large to

-grow and develop Canada’s future business leaders through various opportunities such as conferences, competitions, and networking events – allowing them connect with industry professionals across different fields of business and apply prior knowledge to real-life situations they will face in the workforce.
-UW DECA programs and activities are focused on helping members improve communication and leadership skills while Increasing knowledge in the areas of marketing, finance, entrepreneurship and management through case studies, tests and role plays.
+grow and develop Canada’s future business leaders through various opportunities such as conferences, competitions, and networking events.
+This will allow students to connect with industry professionals across different fields of business and apply prior knowledge to real-life situations they will face in the workforce.
+UW ACE Chapter programs are focused on helping members improve communication and leadership skills while increasing their knowledge in the areas of marketing, finance, entrepreneurship, and management through case studies, tests, and role plays.

 Club events, activities, and/or initatives will include